DigitexOfficial/api-docs/source/index.html.md

 qty | float | trade quantity
 side | string |  trade side

-> Example of a response to 'public/trades':
+> An example of a response from 'public/trades':

 ```javascript
 {